SandroMaglione/fpdart/packages/fpdart/README.md

 > **You do not need to have any previous experience with functional programming to start using `fpdart`.**

-Fpdart also provides [real-world examples](https://github.com/SandroMaglione/fpdart/tree/main/examples/) of why a type is useful and how it can be used in your application.
+fpdart also provides [real-world examples](https://github.com/SandroMaglione/fpdart/tree/main/examples/) of why a type is useful and how it can be used in your application.
 Check out [**my website**](https://www.sandromaglione.com/) for blog posts and articles.

 ### Comparison with `dartz`